-As part of the school review and development in 2022, we participated in the External School Review.
-This was an opportunity to critically observe and analyse learning achievement to ascertain the strengths and areas of development for the curriculum at Corpus Christi.
-The panel report affirmed the commitment of all staff to assess and tailor their teaching to student needs and readiness, aligned with curriculum expectations.
+Each year staff members critically observe and analyse learning achievement to ascertain the strengths and areas of development for the curriculum at Corpus Christi.
+Once again, in 2023, staff members displayed their commitment to tailor their teaching to student needs and readiness, aligned with curriculum expectations.